 Congressman Huizenga is a proven leader in efforts to protect life, limit government, and enact common sense regulatory and tax reform.
 During his time in Congress, he has focused on removing government barriers to private sector job creation and economic growth, cutting government spending, and increasing transparency throughout the federal government.

-Huizenga serves on the prestigious House Financial Services Committee and is Chairman of the Monetary Policy and Trade Subcommittee.
-This subcommittee has jurisdiction over legislation pertaining to: economic growth and stabilization; domestic monetary policy, including the effect of such policy and other financial actions on interest rates, the allocation of credit, and the structure and functioning of domestic financial institutions; coins, coinage, currency, and medals, including commemorative coins and medals, proof and mint sets and other special coins, and counterfeiting; international trade; the International Monetary Fund (IMF); and international investment policies, both as they relate to United States investments for trade purposes by citizens of the United States and investments made by all foreign entities in the United States.
+Huizenga serves on the prestigious House Financial Services Committee.
+As Chairman of the Monetary Policy and Trade Subcommittee, Rep. Huizenga maintains oversees legislation pertaining to: economic growth and stabilization; domestic monetary policy, including the effect of such policy and other financial actions on interest rates, the allocation of credit, and the structure and functioning of domestic financial institutions; coins, coinage, currency, and medals, including commemorative coins and medals, proof and mint sets and other special coins, and counterfeiting; international trade; the International Monetary Fund (IMF); and international investment policies, both as they relate to United States investments for trade purposes by citizens of the United States and investments made by all foreign entities in the United States.

 Huizenga got his start in both business and politics as a child sitting at the dinner table where his family was encouraged to have thoughtful discussions surrounding both topics.
 Huizenga attended Holland Christian High School, and received his bachelor’s degree in Political Science from Calvin College.
 He made his first real estate investment during college, and worked in the private sector as a Realtor and entrepreneur.